UDST/pandana/docs/source/installation.rst

 Each release includes wheels for these platforms, all built with OpenMP multithreading enabled:

 * Linux x86_64 and aarch64
-* Mac, Intel and Apple Silicon (requires macOS 15 or later)
+* Mac, Intel (requires macOS 14 or later) and Apple Silicon (requires macOS 15 or later)
 * Windows x86_64

 The wheels are built and tested by a GitHub Actions workflow.
 If there's no wheel for your platform, Pip will try to compile Pandana from source, which needs the build tools described below.